Submit support requests and browse self-service resources.

 What's the difference between ESB and API gateway?
 In this blog, we compare ESB vs. API gateway and provide guidance on when you should use which one.

-ESB is an approach to connecting your services.
-An API gateway is something that acts as a proxy for your services.
-An API gateway is often preferred for its orchestration, integration, and security capabilities.
+Enterprise Service Bus (ESB) is a legacy technology for connecting your digital services.
+An API gateway is a proxy layer for your digital services which manages a variety of features via APIs.
+An API gateway is often preferred over ESB for its orchestration, integration, and security capabilities.

-An API gateway is better than ESB in most areas.
-Here are the key differences in ESB vs. API gateway.
+An API gateway is better suited to helping you achieve digital transformation, when compared to an ESB.
+Here are the key differences with ESBs vs. API gateway.

-An API gateway is better suited to orchestrating services than ESB.
+An API gateway is better suited to orchestrating digital services, databases, or applications than ESBs.

-An API gateway provides stronger integration capabilities than ESB.
+Again, API gateways provide stronger integration capabilities than ESBs.

 An API gateway aggregates data from different sources with its API integration capabilities.